Common Potted Herb Problems: Yellow Leaves, Wilting, and Weak Growth

 Urban gardening, hydroponics, and indoor growing look different, but many symptoms come from the same underlying causes: poor light, stressed roots, unstable moisture, overcrowding, or temperature issues.
 A basil plant in soil and a lettuce plant in hydroponics can both underperform for reasons that trace back to root-zone stability and light management.

 That is why this hub links troubleshooting content back to setup content.
-A diagnosis article should not stop at “what is happening.”
-It should point to the system choice that usually prevents the issue from recurring.
+A diagnosis article should do more than name the problem.
+It should help you spot the setup choice or habit that keeps causing it.

 Use the beginner section to learn how to think diagnostically.
 Use the setup section if you want to prevent common failures through better media, lighting, or environmental fit.
 Use the troubleshooting section when a crop is already declining.
 Use the advanced section when you need to translate symptoms into fixture, nutrient, or container decisions.